kevinnowland/kevinnowland.github.io/code/_posts/2020-05-04-backpropagation.md

 In this sense it seems that intelligent neetwork design and luck are needed to train well.
 Given how fertile the field is, more thoughtful network design must be winning in the end (I'm not that much a skeptic).
+I even traded out the hinge loss for the $\ell^2$ loss, but this did not improve things too much overall.

 ```python
 input_layer = Layer(3, lambda x: x, None, True)